INTERVIEW

 recommendation to people interested in

-advanced studies is simple: study what
+pursuing advanced studies is simple:

-you can, alongside the best students and
+best you can, alongside the best

-professors possible.
+students and professors possible.
 In our

 experience, the people who really do the

-best in their fields and who
+best in their fields and who are given

-are given top managerial jobs,
+top managerial jobs, regardless of what

-attended, are those who most enjoy their
+schools they attended, are those who

-work.
-Their enthusiasm and
+most enjoy their work.
+Their enthusiasm

-creativity spurs them toward greatness
+and creativity spurs them toward

-and naturally makes them
+greatness and naturally makes them

 leaders.
 If you are a really good

-engineer or computer scientist and
+engineer or computer scientist and love

-love improving your technical knowledge,
+improving your technical knowledge, go

-go for a technical graduate
+for a technical graduate degree, and if

-degree, and if you are naturally
+you are naturally inclined toward

-talents will be recognized at the right
+recognized at the right company.
+If you

-and people are telling you that the path
+are in business and people are telling

-to management is only with an
+you that the path to management is only

-MBA, don't listen to them, particularly
+with an MBA, don't listen to them,

-if you hate statistics,
+particularly if you hate statistics,

 accounting or management theory.
 An MBA

-alone does not guarantee or
+alone does not guarantee or teach anyone

-companies that we represent on
+we represent on six continents like

-minds and they usually have
+people with active minds and they

-programs to encourage people to pursue
+usually have programs to encourage

-higher studies and training, to
+people to pursue higher studies and

-better their managerial and technical
+training, to better their managerial and

-knowledge base, but also to keep
+technical knowledge base, but also to

-these great people happy at the
+keep these great people happy at the

 company."